-Since a normal circulation is produced by the tetralogy of Fallot repair procedure, long-term cardiac function is usually excellent.
+Since normal circulation is produced by the tetralogy of Fallot repair procedure, long-term cardiac function is usually excellent.

-However, the repair does usually leave the child with a leaky (insufficient) pulmonary valve.
+However, the repair usually leaves the child with a leaky (insufficient) pulmonary valve.
 In this situation, after the right ventricle pumps blood out to the pulmonary arteries, some of the blood will flow back into the right ventricle.
 This creates extra volume in the right ventricle forcing it to work harder and become dilated.

-If these problems occur, surgical intervention to further widen the outflow tract or pulmonary arteries may be necessary.
-Narrowing the pulmonary arteries can sometimes be treated without surgery, with balloon dilation of the vessels during cardiac catheterization.
+If these problems occur, additional surgical intervention to further widen the outflow tract or pulmonary arteries may be necessary.
+Narrowing of the pulmonary arteries can sometimes be treated without surgery, with balloon dilation of the vessels during cardiac catheterization.

-Long-term follow-up with a cardiologist to detect recurrent or new problems as early as possible is essential.
+Long-term follow up with a cardiologist to detect recurrent or new problems as early as possible is essential.
 Follow-up visits in the cardiology clinic usually consist of a physical examination, electrocardiogram and periodic echocardiography.
 In addition, these visits will also include occasional cardiac MRI scans, exercise stress tests and Holter evaluations as a child reaches the teenage and adult years.